-Other Report Types Ι Periodic Reports Threshold Crossing (Time) DisablePeriodically Value To Compare: Report Period (secs) Note: The minimum interval between periodic reports is 3 seconds.
-Setting an interva less than 3 seconds results in only one report being sent.
-Power In Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Power In Threshold (volts)) Board Temperature Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Temperature Threshold (°C) Radio Temperature Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Temperature Threshold (°C) Ready to Connect eSIM. - rou can choose whether the Event is Daily Data Usage Threshold Crossing DisableWhen Above Threshold Value To Compare (% of Limit) Monthly Data Usage Threshold Crossing DisableWhen Above Threshold Value To Compare (% of Limit) more than one, for examp le, a trigger when the L ner a Daily Data Usage or Monthly D Daily Data Usage reaches a certain p ge, only the last threshold configured percentage and a trigger when the not be compared with data usage rec ISIBLE FOR DATA OVERAGES. corded by the Mobile Network
+Periodic Reports Threshold Crossing (Time) DisablePeriodically Value To Compare: Report Period (secs) Note: The minimum interval between periodic reports is 3 seconds.
+Setting an interval less than 3 seconds results in only one report being sent.
+Power In Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Power In Threshold (volts)) Board Temperature Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Temperature Threshold (°C)) Radio Temperature Threshold Crossing Disable When Above Threshold When Below Threshold When Cross Threshold Value To Compare (Temperature Threshold (°C)) Data Usage Ready to Connect eSIM. - Γ nt is for the SIM card in slot 1, slot 2 or Daily Data Usage Threshold Crossing DisableWhen Above Threshold Value To Compare (% of Limit) Monthly Data Usage Threshold Crossing DisableWhen Above Threshold Value To Compare (% of Limit) more than one, for examp le, a trigger when the L nly Data Usage trigger.
+If you configure ain percentage and a trigger when the ured is used.
+ALEOS Data Usage is ap proximate and should i not be compared with data usage e recorded by the Mobile Network